 Shalom all!
 I hope this introductory blog finds you well.
 I’m frankly starstruck to be writing to you from my platform as DJJ’s new Program Associate.

-Over the past four years as a college student, I took a lot of these intellectual concepts and began to act with my peers on issues of injustice.
-I graduated about a month ago from the University of Michigan - Ann Arbor with a B.A. in Environmental Justice and Activism through the Program in the Environment.
-As a student, I lived in the Inter-Cooperative Council coops, I organized for fossil fuel divestment, I built student youth organizer capacity statewide with the Michigan Student Power Network, I supported the Midwest Environmental Justice Network, and I was active in the Graham Sustainability Institute.
-My organizing chops were really built in student communities, and they were deepened through my interaction via the University of Michigan Semester in Detroit (SID) program in the Detroit Environmental Justice scene.
+I graduated in May 2017 from the University of Michigan - Ann Arbor with a B.A. in Environmental Justice and Activism through the Program in the Environment.
+As a student, I lived in the Inter-Cooperative Council coops, organized for fossil fuel divestment, and built student youth organizer capacity statewide with the Michigan Student Power Network.
+I also supported the Midwest Environmental Justice Network, and was active in the Graham Sustainability Institute.
+My organizing chops were really built in student communities, and deepened through my interaction with Detroit's Environmental Justice organizing community thanks to the University of Michigan Semester in Detroit (SiD) program.

 My main DJJ project at the moment is supporting the work of so many DJJ leaders and partner organizations who have collaborated on the ‘67 Rebellion Series.
-Also catch me supporting the Breathe Free Detroit coalition in organizing against the Detroit incinerator.
-On my own time, I’m part of the RYSE National Youth Council and I’m constantly looking to meet new people, find new music, and tend to gardens.
-If you’d like to spend an hour together and learn about each other one-to-one, reach me at [email protected] or (248) 802-5302.
+If you’d like to get together, reach me at [email protected] or (248) 802-5302.
 I look forward to meeting and building with you.